Lonicera hispidula: Toxicity

 According to the Lady Bird Johnson Wildflower Center, "Berries may be mildly poisonous if eaten.
 Sensitivity to a toxin varies with a person's age, weight, physical condition, and individual susceptibility.
 Children are most vulnerable because of their curiosity and small size."

 Uses

 The stems are hollow and sturdy and were used by the Pomo people as smoking pipes.
 The burned woods ashes were also used for tattooing.
 It is cultivated by specialty native plant plant nurseries as an ornamental plant for drought-tolerant wildlife gardens and natural landscaping in California.
 The plant is seemingly pest and disease free and is labeled as a low maintenance plant that can thrive with minimal care which is optimal for a wildlife garden.
-As mentioned earlier, the flower's fruits contain saponins, which can be mildly toxic to humans if ingested; however, other parts of the plant do not display levels of toxicity.
 The pink honeysuckle has shown scenarios proving that the plant is a host for the "sudden oak death" pathogen, causing a deadly canker disease for various oak trees originated in California and Oregon.